-Campus Programs is your source for live events, cultural programs, diverse student organizations and student-produced entertainment.
+The Center for Student Involvement is your source for live events, cultural programs, diverse student organizations and student-produced entertainment.

 Health and wellness

-The Office of Career Services provides educational workshops to help you write résumés and cover letters, search for jobs, learn interview and networking tips, use social media in your job search and many more topics.
+The Office of Career Services provides educational workshops to help you write résumés and cover letters, search for jobs, learn interview and networking tips, use social media in your job search and on many more topics.
 The office also provides guidance if you are undecided in your major or are considering graduate school.

 Your new career awaits.
 We can help make it happen.